quimpm/quimpm/README.md

 My name is Joaquim Picó Mora, currently I'm studing a Computer Engineering degree at Universitat de Lleida.
 Feel free to poke around through my repos and also to give me some stars :star: :grin:

-- 🔭 I’m currently working on Software Development
+- 🔭 I’m currently working in GFT as a Junior Engineer (Backend)
 - 🌱 I’m allways learning
 - 📫 How to reach me: quimpm99@gmail.com